 • Pinterest

-Color may or may not play a role in the warp you choose.
 A weft-faced weaving (tapestry) by definition is weft-faced.
 The warp is completely covered up by the weft.

-There is a matter of the warp ends to deal with, but there are ways to finish a weaving where you can’t see the warp at all.
 Depending on your ideal finishing techniques you may want to consider a dyed warp.
 If you plan to finish your weaving with the warp completely hidden – then you can use the same warp for every weaving regardless of color.

-On the other hand, a balanced or a pattern weave will show the warp.
-In this case the color is very important for the overall look of the weaving.
+In this case, the color is very important for the overall look of the weaving.
 You can either choose a warp color that is the same or similar to the weft so it blends into the overall weaving or an opposing color to make it really stand out.

 It all depends on your goals.

 When it comes to the color of your yarn you have the option to either purchase pre-dyed yarn or dye it yourself.
 Either way, it is important to know how much yarn you are going to need if a consistent color is your goal since color can vary between different dye lots.
 If you purchase a dyed yarn one day and the SAME yarn a week later – it may look different.
+The image above shows different dye lots on the weft, but it also applies to your warp.

 This is where planning comes into play.